ArcelorMittal opposes Western sanctions against Russia

-BRUSSELS ArcelorMittal, the world's largest steelmaker, said on Thursday it opposed sanctions and that the EU steel industry was lobbying the European Union not to intensify measures against Russia over its actions in neighbouring Ukraine.
+BRUSSELS ArcelorMittal, the world's largest steelmaker, said on Thursday it was lobbying the European Union not to intensify sanctions against Russia over its actions in neighboring Ukraine.

 The West has to date focused on individuals and a handful of companies in protest over Russia's annexation of Ukraine's Crimean peninsular, but has threatened to target key sectors such as mining and gas if the Kremlin disrupts Ukrainian elections later this month.

-"Our company is not in favour of economic sanctions," Robrecht Himpe, ArcelorMittal Europe's head of business optimisation told Reuters, adding that the industry was lobbying against them.
+"Our company is not in favor of economic sanctions," Robrecht Himpe, ArcelorMittal Europe's head of business optimization told Reuters, adding that the industry was lobbying against them.

-ArcelorMittal said that, as a company, it had not made any representations to governments or government officials over Russian sanctions.

 "We have not seen cases where sanctions bring us forward.
 There is a risk they can snowball and a risk that the other side will fire back.
 We depend on Russia for iron ore, coal and gas."